sumit-insta91/training-plan-microservices/README.md

-# training-plan-microservices - 3 microservices created.
-Below are the details:
+# training-plan-microservices - 3 microservices

 #aggregator-service - microservice conatining API to fetch the details of user and orders by the user.